Richard-Rico/Richard-Rico/README.md

 ◼   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾ ◼

 - 💻 I'm currently Full stack - software developer based in Helsinki, Finland
-- 👌  I’m interesting in Web & Mobile App development, SEO, and Cybersecurity
+- 👌  I’m interesting in Web & Mobile App development and Cybersecurity
 - 📫 You can reach me by info@richard-rico.com

 ◼   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾   ◾    ◾   ◾   ◾   ◾   ◾   ◾   ◾ ◼